ishaankor/Mobile-Game-Automations/README.md

 # Mobile-Game-Automations

-DISCLAIMER: This script is provided for educational purposes only.
+**DISCLAIMER: This script is provided for educational purposes only.
 Use it at your own risk.
-I do not condone or encourage the violation of any game's Terms of Service or applicable laws.
+I am not liable for any consequences as I do not condone or encourage the violation of any game's Terms of Service or applicable laws.**

-world